repitae/stuff/work/make-wolfssl.md

 ```
 Make some tests:
-1. without AES-NI and without SP-MATH = LOW
+1. wout AES-NI and wout SP-MATH = LOW
-2. with AES-NI and without SP-MATH = MID
+2. with AES-NI and wout SP-MATH = MID
 3. with AES-NI and with SP-MATH = BEST
 ```